yellowwoods12/Home-s-Magic/README.md

 Inorder to setup this project, follow the given instructions:

 <ol>

+  <li> Install XAMPP on ubuntu using this link :https://vitux.com/how-to-install-xampp-on-your-ubuntu-18-04-lts-system/

-  <li> Install XAMPP on local machine.
+  <li> Install XAMPP on windows local machine.
 Refer this link to download the XAMPP Server : https://www.apachefriends.org/index.html .
 Download the XAMPP Server according to your local system.
   <p align = "center">
     <img src = "/Installation/inst1.png" height = "300px">
   </p>